-MY ROLE: PROTOTYPING, UX & UI DESIGN, TEAM LEADER
+MY ROLE: PROTOTYPING, UX & UI DESIGN, USABILITY TESTING, TEAM LEADER

 Kong is an eCommerce platform that allows you to create a professional, easy to use online store for free.
 It has powerful features like accurate shipping profiles, customisable themes and advanced personal support.

 To educate new Kong users on the basics of setting up their store, in a fun and engaging format, that can be treated as a standalone brand piece with it’s own visual style.
 We had a couple of previous versions of set up guides and aimed to take our knowledge from them and implement new strategies of introducing concepts to users.
 The guide needed to increase engagement and ‘stickiness’ of the product, so a measuring point needed to be identified also.